 Dedicated subject blocks are dotted tastefully around the main building, plus an Art and DT block, purpose-built Layard Theatre and lovely bright music centre where concerts, Sunday chapel and music/drama rehearsals take place.
 Other activities, both during the week and at weekends, include everything from archery to rock climbing, croquet to ultimate frisbee and drone flying to goat-herding (I’m not joking.
 I think it’s got something to do with poetry rather than traipsing up alpine slopes in a dress made of curtains singing about Edelweisses).

-The current library, while stunning, is reasonably small and home predominantly to sixth-formers and so is being moved to allow the dining room to expand.
-The new library will be in its own spanking new block by Autumn 2021, linked to the recently refurbished Assembly Hall.
+The library, while stunning, was reasonably small and was home predominantly to Sixth Formers.
+A new library will be in its own spanking new block by Autumn 2021, linked to the recently refurbished Assembly Hall.

-Academic results: Academics here are at a high level, competing favourably on the regional and national stage, with pupils taking both GCSEs and IGSEs, and last year over a third were graded A* while nearly three quarters A*/A. Students take A-Levels, with everyone starting off with 4 subjects before concentrating on 3 for final exams, allowing for wider exploration before specialising.
+Academics here are at a high level, competing favourably on the regional and national stage, with pupils taking both GCSEs and IGSEs, and in recent years over a third have been graded A* and nearly three quarters A*/A. Students take A-Levels, with everyone starting off with 4 subjects before concentrating on 3 for final exams, allowing for wider exploration before specialising.
 While the IB is not on offer (the Head feels it can make for a divisive atmosphere with two separate Sixth Forms, rather than everyone working together) Canford have many of their own programmes that replicate the best parts of the IB.
 Some serious knuckling down is expected, even demanded here, but there are plenty of study clinics on offer both in the school and in the boarding houses in the evenings, and helping hands in place to help students manage their workload.

 For leavers, the focus is absolutely on ensuring that there is a range of options for further study.
 While the school commits 100% to Oxbridge and Russell Group universities if this is right for pupils, they know that there is a world beyond and other options are always on the table, including training contracts and American and other overseas universities.
 It was clear to me during my visit that the kids here are encouraged to get to the very top of what they excel at without being pigeonholed.
 They ensure that pupils will go on to the very best university for them.

-Pastoral Care: As well as tutors in boarding houses and day houses, pupils in 6th Form have a choice of tutor with one-to-one weekly meetings.
+As well as tutors in boarding houses and day houses, pupils in the Sixth Form have a choice of tutor with one-to-one weekly meetings.
 There is a wide range of further support on offer, publicised through a ‘Things not going well?’ poster, including peers, older pupils and Heads of House.
 Two joint Heads of Wellbeing were appointed in 2020 and there are a dedicated group of pupils and staff working to support Equality, Diversity and Inclusion (EDI).

 In the lower school tutees meet with their tutor every week in house groups to go through academic assessments and discuss any pastoral or academic issues – or just generally how life is going.
 Tutors will also spend time talking to their tutees when on duty in houses.